p-zalejko/service-discovery-intro/slides.md

 ## k8s rolling update

+* imagine you have X services
-* imagine you have X instances of your service...
+* imagine you have Y instances of each service...
-* imagine you deploy X new services, each has Y instances...
+* imagine you deploy Z new services...
+* ... and you have eureka with self-preservation mode

+Note:
+low number of instances is a problem (early stage of the project) x=5 y=2 z=2

 ---

 ## Graceful shutdown